35 Interesting Facts About China

 7. China only has one time zone across the entire country.
 Therefore, schools, airports and train stations operate at irregular hours; restaurants remain open for dinner until the early hours; and national exams are sometimes completed in the middle of the night.

-9. China’s flag has a red background with a large yellow star and four smaller stars in its top, left corner.
+9. China’s flag has a red background with a large yellow star and four smaller stars at the top left corner of its flag.
 Red represents the communist revolution, while the stars represent the four social classes united under the main star of the Communist Party.

 China's flag flying against a blue sky